dekkov/neon4cast_faasr/README.md

                             team = "benchmark_rw")
 write_csv(forecast, forecast_file)
 ```

--->
+# Part II: Deploy a simple FaaSr workflow.

-# Part II: Automate forecast using FaaSr
+## Objectives

-This tutorial will help you get familiar with deploying FaaSr functions.
-You are provided a sample workflow in neon_workflow.json that creates a combined forecast using the Random Walk method.
-We will follow the same workflow using the Mean method and register it in the JSON file.
+In this part, we will learn how to configure the working environment and deploy a simple FaasR workflow that is prebuilt for you.

 ## Clone the FaaSr tutorial repo